FOREX-Dollar gives back gains after rise to two-week highs

 By Patrick Graham

-LONDON, May 11 The dollar eased against a basket of currencies after six straight days of gains on Wednesday, with falls for stock markets prompting some profit-taking and a drift of money into the traditional security of the yen.
+LONDON, May 11 The dollar eased against a basket of currencies after six straight days of gains on Wednesday, a flat performance for equities and commodities markets prompting profit-taking by some of those who have backed the U.S. currency in the past week.

-The Japanese currency gained more than half a percent and the euro around a quarter of a cent, halting a steady march by the greenback since it hit respectively 19- and 9-month lows at the start of this month.
+The yen gained half a percent and the euro around 0.2 percent, halting a steady march by the greenback since it hit respectively 19- and 9-month lows at the start of May.

 A series of threats by Japan to intervene on its currency have had something to do with that turnaround and Koichi Hamada, an economic adviser to Prime Minister Shinzo Abe, was the latest to sound a currency market warning.